rust-lang/rust/src/doc/trpl/match.md

 `match` takes an expression and then branches based on its value.
 Each *arm* of the branch is of the form `val => expression`.
 When the value matches, that arm's expression will be evaluated.
-It's called `match` because of the term 'pattern matching,' which `match` is an implementation of.
+It's called `match` because of the term 'pattern matching', which `match` is an implementation of.

 So what's the big advantage here?
 Well, there are a few.
 First of all, `match` enforces *exhaustiveness checking*.
 Do you see that last arm, the one with the